tidalcycles/Tidal/doc/install-osx.md

 Install Dirt, a synth (well, more of a sampler) made to work with Tidal.
-A homebrew 'recipe' for dirt does exist, but that doesn't come with any sounds to play with, so for now it's probably easiest just download it all from github and compile it.
+A homebrew 'recipe' for dirt does exist, but that doesn't come with any sounds to play with, so for now it's probably easiest just download it all from github and compile it as follows.

 Install the liblo library, which the Dirt synth needs to compile:
 ```